KshitijAggarwal/kshitijaggarwal.github.io/_posts/2020-3-31-friendly_terminal.md

 -disqus: false
 ---

 I don’t exactly remember how, maybe I saw a tweet or maybe I just stumbled across this GitHub repo called [Friendly Terminal](https://github.com/vzhz/friendly_terminal).
-I got curious, so I peeked in and found out that it was a terminal extension which prints a motivational message whenever the terminal is opened.
-I really liked the idea, so I decided to give it a try and added a few motivational messages of my own.
+I got curious, so I peeked in and found out that it was a terminal extension which prints a motivational message whenever the terminal is opened. <!--more--> I really liked the idea, so I decided to give it a try and added a few motivational messages of my own.
 It also considers what day and time of day it is, which is pretty cool.

 It is such a small thing.
 Whenever I open terminal, I get a message.
 If I open a new tab in my terminal, I again get this message.
 So I get to see a message tens of times a day.
 Also, as it picks the messages randomly from a list of messages, it doesn’t feel that repetitive.
 I don’t consciously take note of these messages every time, though I know I always read them.
 It barely takes a second, as I open the terminal and start writing stuff in, the eye just dances over this message which is faithfully there to spread positivity and boost my confidence.
 I actually feel like it has made a difference.